igrishaev/deed/readme.md

 supports plenty of types out from the box: Java primitives, most of the Clojure types, Java collections, date and time, and so on.
 It supports even such tricky types as atoms, refs, and input streams.
-The full list of supported types is shown in the corresponding section below.
+The full list of supported types is shown in the ["Supported Types"](#supported-types) section below.

-Deed can be extended for custom types with ease.
+Deed can be extended with custom types with ease.
 There is a contrib package that extends encoding and decoding logic for vectors from the the well-known [mikera/vectorz][vectorz] library.

-Deed is written in pure Java and thus is pretty fast (see the "Benchmarks" section).
-It's about 20% faster than Nippy.
-It doesn't rely on built-in Java `Serializable` interface for security reasons.
+Deed is written in pure Java and thus is pretty fast (see the ["Benchmarks"](#benchmarks) section).
+It's about 30-50% faster than Nippy.

+It doesn't rely on the built-in Java `Serializable` interface for security reasons.
+Every type is processed manually.

-Provides convenient API for reading the frozen data lazily one by one.
+Deep provides convenient API for reading the frozen data lazily one by one.

 ## Motivation

-Obviously you would ask why doing this if we have Nippy?
+Obviously you would ask why doing this if we already have Nippy?
 This is what I had in mind while working on Deed:

 1. The library must be **absolutely free** from dependencies.
 This is true for the `deed-core` package: it's written in pure Java with no dependencies at all.
 By adding it into a project, you won't blow up you uberjar, nor you will have troubles with building a native image with GraalVM.

 2. Any part of Deed that requires 3rd-party stuff must be a sub-library.
-Thus, you have precise control of what you use and what you don't
+So you have precise control of what you use and what you don't

 3. Unlike Nippy, Deed never falls back to native Java serialization.
-There is just no such an option.
-Thus, you cannot be attacked by reading a forged binary dump.
+There is no such an option.
+Thus, your application cannot be attacked by someone how has forged a binary dump.

 4. Deed is simple: it blindly works with input- and output byte streams having no idea what's behind them.
-It doesn't take compression or encryption into account -- yet there are utilities for corresponding types of streams.
+It doesn't take compression nor encryption into account -- yet there are utilities for streams.

 5. The library provides API which personally I consider more convenient than Nippi's.
-Namely, it allows to lazily iterate by a series of encoded data instead of reading the whole dump at once.
+Namely, Deed can lazily iterate on a series of encoded data instead of reading the whole dump at once.

-6. Why not using popular and cross-platform formats like JSON, Message Pack, or YAML?
+6. Finally, why not using popular and cross-platform formats like JSON, Message Pack, or YAML?
 Well, because of poor types support.
 JSON has only primitive types and collections, and nothing else.
 Extending it with custom types is always a pain.
-At the same time, I want my decoded data be as close to the origin data as possible, say, `LocalDateTime` be an instance of `LocalDateTime` but not a string nor `java.util.Date`.
+At the same time, I want my decoded data be as close to the origin data as possible, say, `LocalDateTime` be an instance of `LocalDateTime` but not a string or `java.util.Date`.
 Sometimes, preserving metadata is crucial.
-To haldle all of these cases, there is only one solution: make your own library.
+To haldle all of these cases, there now a way other than making your own library.

 ## Installation & Requirements